jonnybazookatone/website/README.md

 The website is hosted on heroku, which is free for low-traffic applications like this.

 The ADS is queried everytime that someone loads the "Publication" webpage, such that the references are always as up to date as possible.
+For this to work, a DEV_KEY must be given.